An Organic Urban Yard in Less Time Than a Sit-Com

 The Boy has helped me brew on several occasions but this was “his” batch.
-Last summer we went to visit the local brewing sage, Mike O’Brien and the Boy bought the ingredients for a batch of stout, his favorite style.
+Last month we went to visit the local brewing sage, Mike O’Brien and the Boy bought the ingredients for a batch of stout, his favorite style.
 He’s had to work two part-time jobs to make ends meet so we haven’t found time to brew this batch until yesterday.

 In case anyone is following along at home, this is a rough approximation of the recipe we used.
 The bags of specialty grains were unmarked.